Ryan Purcell

 Racial Soundscapes

 Close your eyes and listen.
 The human experience is highly sonic.
 Along with touch, hearing is among the most personal of our bodily senses.
 Now, you may hear the sound of passing cars, a lawnmower outside, or the murmur of voices from the hallway.
 But does race have a sound?
 What does Jim Crow sound like?
 Are there sonic dimensions to Black Power?
 Can popular music propel social movements, or can we hear social change?
 This lecture guides students through a survey of color and sound.
 We will explore historical case studies where concepts of race and recorded music collide.
-Through a careful analysis of a variety of cultural texts—including memoirs from specific artists and critical reviews of albums—and through a consideration of contextual historical events and phenomena, students will consider the ways in which popular culture and music have shaped concepts of race and ethnicity over the course of the 20th century.
+Through a careful analysis of a variety of cultural texts—including memoirs from specific artists and critical reviews of albums—and a consideration of contextual historical events and phenomena, students will consider how popular culture and music have shaped concepts of race and ethnicity over the 20th century.

 Faculty